Electric Kiwi Review - Prices, Discounts, Deals, Tariffs and Fees

 Our review: To help you understand how Electric Kiwi works and the pros and cons of their services, our guide covers:

-- Electric Kiwi (Energy Collective Limited) is one of New Zealand’s largest electricity retailers by market share and is majority-owned (66.8%) by a UK-based company (Scientific Investors Ltd) with the rest held by private investors.
+- Electric Kiwi (Energy Collective Limited) is one of New Zealand’s only independent electricity retailers and is majority-owned by private investors from the UK, the kiwi founders and its staff .

 - Although Electric Kiwi does not have its own generation plants, it has grown its customer base to over 60,000, representing around 4% of the total retail electricity market.